SingleManTH/agiletoolkit.org/docs/core/working-with-objects.md

 There are, however, some exceptions where non-View tracking is necessary, such as Model Fields which need to be associated with the Model object.

-When developing new types of component, set an object's `auto_track_element` to `false` whenever there is no need for element tracking.
+When developing new types of component, set an object's `auto_track_element` property to `false` whenever there is no need for element tracking.

 You can destroy detatched objects safely with `removeElement('name')`.